About Fund Her

 We are committed to tackling climate change.
 Environmental factors impact our daily lives in incalculable ways, from increasingly extreme natural disasters to the public health impacts of pollution to the devastating consequences of rising sea levels.
 We support candidates that will fight for bold solutions, including environmental protections and clean technology.

-Fund Her’s first year has been incredibly successful—and people are taking notice.
+Fund Her has been incredibly successful—and people are taking notice.
 Check out the latest news on the work we’re doing to put women at the helm of California, Virginia, and states across the nation.

 Fund Her Press Release, July 31, 2018: Fund Her Expands Support to Include Women Running for Statewide Office in California